Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Introduction

 The P versus NP problem asks whether every decision problem whose solutions can be verified in polynomial time can also be solved deterministically in polynomial time.
 In recent work by Lee~\cite{lee2025PNP}, a graph-theoretic deterministic computation model based on the notion of a \emph{feasible graph} was introduced, enabling a polynomial time simulation of nondeterministic verification on deterministic machines.

 Throughout this paper, we adopt this construction, referred to as the \emph{Polynomial-Time NP Verifier Simulation Framework via Feasible Graph}, or simply the \emph{NP verifier simulation framework}.
-Within this framework, feasible graphs provide the central structural representation of partial and extendable verifier computations.
+Within this framework, the feasible graph provides the central structural tool for deterministic verification for partial and extendable verifier computations.

-The previous work establishes the existence of such a simulation at a formal level.
+The previous work establishes the existence of such a framework at a formal level.
 It specifies the relevant computational objects—such as computation graphs, walks, and feasibility conditions—and presents algorithms designed to support the proof of correctness.
 However, certain components required to obtain an executable procedure for concrete NP decision problems are intentionally left abstract.
 In particular, no explicit finite state Turing machines are provided for NP verifiers, and several operational details necessary for direct translation into executable code—such as concrete data-structure layouts, indexing schemes, and update procedures—are omitted.
 As a consequence, the framework does not, by itself, yield a closed algorithm that can be directly executed on specific NP problem instances.

 The present paper addresses this gap by providing an implementation-oriented realization of the NP verifier simulation framework.
 Our objective is not to alter or strengthen the core proof of the original paper, but to make its construction explicit, executable, and empirically verifiable on finite inputs.
 To this end, we supplement the original framework with concrete Turing machine descriptions, explicit data structures, and algorithmic realizations that adhere closely to the original definitions.